jiisa-k/jigyasa.github.io/_pages/about.md

 ## Outside Work
 I have a profound interest in math and I spend a lot of time learning (using online videos, textbooks and internet forums).
 I am an avid reader, though my genre of choice varies with the season.
 When I am too tired to read or want to enjoy some scenery, I listen to audiobooks and podcasts.
 I also listen to music and take vocals classes.

+I am always on the lookout for good research opportunities.
+If our interests align and you are looking for researchers, feel free to send me an email!